 If you wish to get out early, you must forgo some interest but you get to keep your entire capital.

-If you want to get out of a bank CD early, usually you must give up some interest but you get to keep your entire capital.
-Before you get any CD, you should be well informed about what you are buying by asking the right questions.
+If you want to get out of a bank CD early, usually you must give up some interest, but you get to keep your entire capital.
+Before you get any CD, you should get informed about what you are buying by asking the right questions.

-It’s always a good idea to shop around for the best CD rates because they can vary from institution to institution quite a bit.
+It’s always a good idea to shop around for the best CD rates because they can vary quite a lot between different institutions.